Lava-Pals/bl-unofficial-docs/content/guides/joints/Hinge Joint Door.md

 ## Creating a prefab

-Make a prefab for the door, inside, add a GameObject called JointDoor, this will be used for the door itself.
+Make a prefab for the door, inside, add a GameObject called JointDoor, this is used for the door itself.

-If you don't have a frame or anything outside the door that isn't supposed to move, you can instead add the following components to the root of the prefab.
+If you don't have a frame or anything outside the door that isn't supposed to move, instead add the following components to the root of the prefab.

 Add an InteractableHost, Hinge Joint, and a Rigidbody to the JointDoor GameObject.
 (Or the root)

 ## The Rigidbody

-You can do whatever you want with this, as the setting vary depending on the type of door you're making.
+You can do whatever you want with this, as the setting varies depending on the type of door you're making.

 ## The InteractableHost